Add Your Heading Text Here

 There are really many answers to this question that basically break down into the following categories:

-Ratio – Our ratio of staff to youth never goes over 1:6 and is often times 1:4.
-Total group size never exceeds 12 people and often maxes out at 10 participants.
-Due to our small group size we are able to make group decisions based on the input from all the team members.
-Such decisions may include how far we travel on any given day, where we make camp, what and when we eat, etc. Unlike other camps that have over 300-500 campers a week, our program maximum (for the entire summer) is between 500-600.
+Ratio – Our staff-to-youth ratio never exceeds 1:6 and is often 1:4.
+Total group size maxes out at 10 participants.
+Due to our small group size, we can make group decisions based on input from all team members.
+Such decisions may include how far we travel on any given day, where we make camp, what and when we eat, and so on.
+Unlike other camps that have over 300-500 campers a week, our program’s maximum (for the entire summer) is between 500 and 600.
 Thus, we get to know our participants well and run a highly effective program.

-Safety – With any outdoor activity there is an inherit risk.
+Safety – With any outdoor activity, there is an inherent risk.
 Our staff is trained in ways to limit and respond to these risks.
 A basic requirement for all of our staff members is completion of a Wilderness First Responder (80-hour) certification.
 All leaders carry extensive first aid kits, a Satellite phone and/or text device, and have been trained in risk management, evacuation protocols, and crisis response.
 We are also fortunate to have the additional support from the National Park Service and local Search and Rescue to assist us if necessary.
 Lasting Adventures has invested in the quality of its risk management practices by participating in Risk Management Training offered by the National Outdoor Leadership School (NOLS), an organization with over 50 years of experience managing risk in wilderness environments.
 As a result of this training, while NOLS doesn’t endorse or certify our practices, Lasting Adventures is further enhancing its risk management strategy.
-We have invested time and resources in these practices because the health and well being of our participants is one of our highest priorities.
+We have invested time and resources in these practices because the health and well-being of our participants are among our highest priorities.

-Knowledge – One of the biggest points that divides us from other guide services is that we have extensive backcountry experience within the few national parks where we operate.
-Unlike other youth adventure travel programs that lead trips all over the place, we have become experts in just these areas.
-Our leaders know the trails, weather patterns, terrain and what lies around almost every corner.
-We also have extensive knowledge on the locations of many secret locations (backcountry waterfalls, alpine meadows, amazing bluffs, and many awesome sunsets).
-We know the locations of all the ranger stations and High Sierra Camps should we need help.
-Additionally, we know the rangers on a first name basis, and they know us.
-Lasting Adventures guides more people into the Yosemite backcountry than any other single permit user, and we are en route to do the same in the new parks we are operating in.
-Frequently we are asked for assistance and/or knowledge from other organized programs also using the parks.
+Knowledge – One of the biggest points that sets us apart from other programs is our extensive backcountry experience in the few national parks where we operate.
+Unlike other youth adventure travel programs that lead trips all over the place, we have become experts in just these areas, with the same management in place for 30 years.
+Our leaders know the trails, weather patterns, terrain, and what lies around almost every corner.
+We also have extensive knowledge of many secret locations (backcountry waterfalls, alpine meadows, amazing bluffs, and awesome sunsets).
+We know the locations of all the ranger stations and High Sierra Camps in case we need help.
+Additionally, we know the rangers on a first-name basis, and they know us.
+Lasting Adventures guides more people into the Yosemite and Olympic backcountry than any other single permit holder, and we are on track to do the same in the new parks we are operating in.
+We are frequently asked for assistance and/or knowledge by other organized programs also using the parks.

-Price – Because we do not have an actual facility or camp, we are able to keep cost down and pass this savings on to you.
+Price – Because we do not have an actual facility or camp, we can keep costs down and pass the savings on to you.
 Additionally, when compared to similar adventure programs, we strive to offer a better program at a lower cost.

-The Lasting Adventures Summer Camp series is open to ALL youth ages 11-18 and/or entering the 6th grade through the summer after 12th grade graduation.
+The Lasting Adventures Summer Camp series is open to ALL youth ages 11-18, or entering the 6th grade, through the summer after 12th-grade graduation.
+We then have age-appropriate programs and groupings.
 Know a young adult who is older?
 We encourage you to check out our Guide Service.

 You know your child best!
 If your 13-year-old is athletic, in shape, plays sports regularly, and is a mature 13-year-old; then he/she is probably capable of doing well on our 6-day or 13-day High Country Adventure programs.
 If your 13-year-old is developing physically and emotionally, and has limited outdoor and/or sporting experience, then the Young Adventurer’s Program is likely the best fit.